ICSpark-Projects/Special-Stockpile-Easy/README.md

 #### Part 4b: Creating the array

 Once you have your objects created, create an array to store all the objects.
+We can name this array "things".

 As with the individual objects, you can use `console.log` to print out the contents of all the objects in the array.